spinnaker/spinnaker.github.io/reference/halyard/commands.md

 #### Parameters
 `ACCOUNT`: The name of the account to operate on.
  * `--add-docker-registry`: Add this docker registry to the list of docker registries to use as a source of images.
+ * `--add-kind`: Add this kind to the list of kinds to manage.
  * `--add-namespace`: Add this namespace to the list of namespaces to manage.
+ * `--add-omit-kind`: Add this kind to the list of kinds to omit.
  * `--add-omit-namespace`: Add this namespace to the list of namespaces to omit.
  * `--add-required-group-membership`: Add this group to the list of required group memberships.
+ * `--all-kinds`: (*Default*: `false`) Set the list of kinds to cache and deploy to every kind available to your supplied credentials.
  * `--all-namespaces`: (*Default*: `false`) Set the list of namespaces to cache and deploy to every namespace available to your supplied credentials.
  * `--clear-context`: (*Default*: `false`) Removes the currently configured context, defaulting to 'current-context' in your kubeconfig.See http://kubernetes.io/docs/user-guide/kubeconfig-file/#context for more information.
  * `--configure-image-pull-secrets`: (Only applicable to the v1 provider).
 When true, Spinnaker will create & manage your image pull secrets for you; when false, you will have to create and attach them to your pod specs by hand.